neurocyte/flow/help.md

 not supported yet.
 Keybindings from flow mode that do not conflict with common vim keybindings also work in vim mode.

-The vim command prompt (:) is not available yet.
-To save/load/quit you will have to use the flow mode keybindings.

 (work in progress)

 ## Configuration